marsbard/grua/README.md

 ## The grua metaphor

 'Grua' is Spanish for 'crane'.
-The metaphor used in `grua` extends that to imagine a crane on a dockside stacking containers into a composition (or, indeed, a stack).
+The metaphor used in `grua` extends tje docker metaphor to imagine a crane on a dockside stacking containers into a composition (or, indeed, a stack).
 But it also uses a 'fill' metaphor to describe 'filling' a container with an image.

 SEE COMMAND_LINE